 - 12.3 As hackney carriage and private hire vehicle drivers maintain close contact with the public, where the commission of an offence involved loss of life a licence will normally be refused.
 In other cases, minimum periods of time from completion of any sentence imposed will be applicable before an application is likely to be considered favourably.
-Each case is assessed on its own merits and consideration must be given to the seriousness and nature of the conviction and the term of rehabilitation could be reduced or increased.

-- 12.4 Unless there are exceptional circumstances a licence will not normally be granted where the applicant has a conviction for an offence such as
+Each case is assessed on its own merits and consideration must be given to the seriousness and nature of the conviction and the term of rehabilitation could be reduced or increased. - Unless there are exceptional circumstances a licence will not normally be granted where the applicant 12.4 has a conviction for an offence such as - Murder - Manslaughter - Manslaughter or culpable homicide whilst driving - Terrorism offences - Exploitation - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above. - A licence will not normally be granted where the applicant has a conviction for an offence such as: 12.5 - Malicious wounding or grievous bodily harm which is racially aggravated - Arson and the conviction is less than 10 years prior to the date of application.

-- Murder

-- Manslaughter

-- Manslaughter or culpable homicide whilst driving

-- Terrorism offences

-- Exploitation

-- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above.

-- 12.5 A licence will not normally be granted where the applicant has a conviction for an offence such as:

-- Malicious wounding or grievous bodily harm which is racially aggravated

-- Arson

 - Actual bodily harm which is racially aggravated

 - Grievous bodily harm with intent

 - Robbery

 - Possession of a firearm

 - Riot

 - Assault on the Police

-- Common assault which is racially aggravated - Violent disorder - Resisting arrest - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above.
+- Common assault which is racially aggravated

+- Violent disorder

+- Resisting arrest

+- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above.